-- 2) Floating Non-Preemptive Regions (NPR).
-Another approach is to define for each task $\tau_i$ a maximum interval $Q_i$ in which the task can execute nonpreemptively.
-Since the mode switching is triggered by the arrival time of higher priority tasks, which is unknown a priori, in this model, the non-preemptive regions have no fixed start time, and are considered to be "floating" in the task code. - 3) Preemption Thresholds.
-A different approach for limiting preemptions is based on the concept of preemption thresholds, proposed by Wang and Saksena [27] under fixed priority systems.
+- Fixed Preemption Points (FPP).
+According to this model, each task is divided into a number of non-preemptive chunks (also called subjobs) by inserting predefined preemption points in the task code.
+If a higher priority task arrives between two preemption points of the running task, preemption is deferred until the next preemption point. - 2.
+Floating Non-Preemptive Regions (NPR).
+Another approach is to define for each task τ_i a maximum interval Q_i in which the task can execute non-preemptively.
+Since the mode switching is triggered by the arrival time of higher priority tasks, which is unknown a priori, in this model, the non-preemptive regions have no fixed start time, and are considered to be "floating" in the task code. - 3.
+Preemption Thresholds.
+A different approach for limiting preemptions is based on the concept of preemption thresholds, proposed by Wang and Saksena [29] under fixed priority systems.
 This method allows a task to disable preemption up to a specified priority, which is called preemption threshold.
 Each task is assigned a regular priority and a preemption threshold, and the preemption is allowed to take place only when the priority of arriving task is higher than the threshold of the running task.
-This work has been later improved by Regehr in [23].
+This work has been later improved by Regehr in [25].

 From a practical point of view, using fixed preemption points allows achieving higher predictability.
-In fact, by properly selecting the preemption points in the code, it is possible to reduce cache misses and context switch costs, therefore improving the estimation of preemption overhead and worst-case execution times [13].
+In fact, by properly selecting the preemption points in the code, it is possible to reduce cache misses and context switch costs, therefore improving the estimation of preemption overhead and worst-case execution times [14].